Search RESTAURANTS BRIGHTON

 A

-At the March 2024 BRAVOs (Brighton Restaurant Awards Vote Online) the public voted 72,000 times and here are the results for the best Brighton restaurant accolade.
+At the April 2025 BRAVOS (Brighton Restaurant Awards Vote Online) the public voted 72,911 times over 6 voting weeks and here are the results for the best Brighton restaurant accolade.

 While Brighton and Hove restaurants still remain starless in 2025, there are some otherwise notable entries worth celebrating in Brighton in this years Michelin round-up.

 Here is the full round up of new restaurants across Brighton and Hove.
-This round up includes new restaurant openings in 2024-2025, El Bolillo, The Coconut Island, The Coal Shed, Deco at Saltdean Lido, Pearly Cow, The White Horses Rottingdean (summer) to name a few exciting openings.
+This round up includes new restaurant openings in late 2024/ 2025, Tavola Di Faiglia, Burger & Lobster, Boysterous Burgers, Chilli in Brighton The Coconut Island, The Coal Shed, Deco at Saltdean Lido, Pearly Cow.

-These are the best lunches in Brighton and Hove in 2024-2025 according to this year’s BRAVO awards.
-Winner of this year’s best lunch is at LOST in the Lanes.
+These are the best lunches in Brighton and Hove in 2025 according to this year’s BRAVO awards.
+Winner of this year’s best lunch is Fourth & Church.

 Lunch in Brighton and Hove is very popular with a variety of lunch options in different corners of the city.
 Bottomless brunches, seafront views, Drag Brunches and afternoon teas are favourites.
 This food and drink events guide will give you plenty of ideas.